jalovatt/reaper-vs-code/walter/README.md

 - MacOS _~/.vscode/extensions_
 - Linux _~/.vscode/extensions_

-Code should now automatically detect _.eel_ files as EEL2 (for standard installations, languages are displayed in the bottom-right corner on the status bar).
+Code should now automatically detect _rtconfig.txt_ files as Walter (for standard installations, languages are displayed in the bottom-right corner on the status bar).